TeyashBasu/TeyashBasu/README.md

 - &nbsp; I am a postgraduate student at Christ (Deemed to be University), Bangalore.
 - &nbsp; Currently, I am doing my Master's in Computer Applications (MCA).
-- &nbsp; Data Analytics, Artificial Intelligence and Quantum Computing are some topics that I find interesting.
+- &nbsp; Data Analytics, web and mobile application development are some topics that I find interesting.
-- &nbsp; Playing VALORANT and Ukulele are some of the few things I do when I don't study/work.

 <br/>